 The Support Services Office offers a Lending Library comprised of many commonly used textbooks.
-The Lending Library is available for students who do not qualify for the Non-Traditional, Single Parent or Displaced Homemaker programs.
 The Lending Library offers books at no purchase or rental cost to students.
-Contact Support Services for a schedule and for book availability.
+Contact Support Services for a distribution schedule and for book availability.
+Students must be enrolled and have been accepted into a technical program of study to qualify.

-College Police Department / Auxiliary Services Building / 956.364.4220 or 364.4221
+College Police Department / Public Safety Building / 956-364-4220 or 364-4221